DhrBaksteen/ArduinoOPL2/README.md

 # OPL2 Audio Board
-This repository contains the OPL2 Audio Board library for Arduino, Raspberry Pi and Orange Pi as well as a number of examples on how the board can be used.
+This repository contains the OPL2 Audio Board library for Arduino, Teensy, Raspberry Pi and Orange Pi as well as a number of examples on how the board can be used.
 Use this library to control the YM3812 chip and play music, sound effects or have fun with OPL2 FM-synthesis.
+If you are using a Teensy 2.0 or later you can even use the OPL2 Audio board as a MIDI device.

-Current library version is 1.4.1
+Current library version is 1.4.2

 To obtain your own OPL2 Audio Board visit the [Tindie store](https://www.tindie.com/products/DhrBaksteen/opl2-audio-board/).